Fi Mini vs 3+ is not really a small-dog vs big-dog decision like marketing suggests.

 Used-Buyer Warning:

-Fi vs GPS Fence Systems — Tracker or Containment Collar?
+Fi vs GPS Fence Systems — What’s the Difference?

 Who Should Skip Both Fi Models